rust-console/gba/book/src/02-concepts/02-bios.md

 An input constraint doesn't have the symbol prefix, you just pick either `r` or a named register with curly braces around it.

-* An input binding must be 32-bit sized.
+* An input binding must be a single 32-bit or smaller value.
 * An input binding _should_ be a type that is `Copy` but this is not an absolute requirement.
 Having the input be read is semantically similar to using `core::ptr::read(&binding)` and forgetting the value when you're done.